CoSMoSoftware/av1-rtp-spec-html/av1-rtp-spec.md

 * a=simulcast:send q;h;f

-#### 7.3.3 Simulcast with SSRC multiplexing
+#### 7.3.3 Simulcast with SSRC Multiplexing
 In the following example an offer is made by a conferencing server to receive 3 simulcast streams with SSRC multiplexing.
 The answerer agrees to send 3 simulcast streams at different resolutions.

 Offer SDP: